wrazik/TankBotFight/Readme.md

 # Contributing
 We need help!
 If you have time & want to help - take a look at "Issues".

+Please keep in mind that:
-All PRs should contain tests.
+- All PRs should contain tests.

-To format the code, please use clang-format (configuration file is attached to the repo)
+- To format the code, please use clang-format (configuration file is attached to the repo)
+- Naming convention must be kept consistent:
+  - class/struct/enum names: PascalCase
+  - class members: mCamelCase
+  - class methods: snake_case
+  - free functions: snake_case
+  - function parameters: snake_case
+  - local variables: snake_case
+  - global constants: UPPER_SNAKE_CASE